-- 5.1: Strive to make full portability of financial aid sustainable for all students by offering a balanced portfolio of opportunities through a home tuition model.
+• 5.1: Strive to make full portability of financial aid sustainable for all students by offering a balanced portfolio of opportunities through a home tuition model.
 Analyze student participation by race, gender, and socioeconomic status and conduct a full review of the financial structure of off-campus study.
 Examine the cost to Grinnell and to students of different program opportunities in different regions and balance them against the imperatives of academic quality.
 In some cases (e.g. high cost programs in Western Europe or Japan) the college may indeed lose money.
 In others, however, (including many programs in Latin America, Africa, or parts of China) lower program costs may allow for savings.
-Devise a strategy to move toward a net balance, potentially offering a smaller number of outstanding programs, negotiating volume discounts with providers, and/or establishing cost ceilings where appropriate. - 5.2: Work with academic programs to clarify desired outcomes of OCS, identify specific programs that best serve these outcomes, and create routine practices for visiting these programs and debriefing students.
-Continue to emphasize the value of hybrid or immersion programs over "island" ones that limit educational experiences to narrower student cohorts. - 5.3: Assess and enhance the opportunities for students pursuing a diverse range of majors, including the science fields, to study abroad - 5.4: Build on the ongoing efforts of the OCS office to improve faculty and staff advising through workshops and training.
+Devise a strategy to move toward reduced overall costs, potentially offering a smaller number of outstanding programs, negotiating volume discounts with providers, considering student exchanges, and/or establishing cost ceilings.

+- 5.2: Work with academic programs to clarify desired learning outcomes of OCS, identify specific programs that best serve these outcomes, and create routine practices for visiting these programs and debriefing students.
+Continue to emphasize the value of hybrid or immersion programs over "island" ones that limit educational experiences to narrower student cohorts. - 5.3: Pursue strategies to further increase rates of OCS participation, including summer study as well as semester or year-long options..
+Assess and enhance the opportunities for students pursuing a diverse range of majors, including the science fields, to study abroad. - 5.4: Build on the ongoing efforts of the OCS office to improve faculty and staff advising through workshops and training.
 Distribute materials that include information regarding enrollment and financial policies.
-Promote courses, like the new offering by OCS, to offer preparatory experiences for those planning to study abroad. - 5.5: Promote means through which students can capitalize on the significance of their study abroad experience.
+Promote courses that offer preparatory experiences for those planning to study abroad. - 5.5: Promote means through which students can capitalize on the significance of their study abroad experience.
 Encourage departments and concentrations to identify the relevance of off-campus study to their curriculum.
 Through CLS, teach students to articulate the value of this experience for post-graduate endeavors.